GoogleChrome/developer.chrome.com/site/en/docs/webstore/account-deletion/index.md

 layout: "layouts/doc-post.njk"
 title: "Deleting Chrome Web Store developer accounts"
 date: 2020-07-06
-updated: 2021-08-12
+updated: 2021-08-11
-description: How to delete a developer or group publisher account on Chrome Web Store.
+description: How to delete a developer or group publisher account on the Chrome Web Store.
 ---

 This page describes how to delete a CWS account—either a developer or group publisher account.